Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Mixed spin-lattice excitations

 The eigenmodes of the Hamiltonian in Eq.~\eqref{eq:quantum-ham} are mixed magnon-phonon quasiparticles.
 As their nature is remnant of the mixed phonon-photon or exciton-photon modes commonly known as \emph{polaritons}, we dub them \emph{spin-lattice polaritons}.
 In Fig.~\ref{fig:polaritons-theo} we report the energy dispersions of spin-lattice polaritons obtained by diagonalizing the Hamiltonian in Eq.~\eqref{eq:quantum-ham} in the number-conserving approximation.
 We consider two different sets of free-magnon frequencies, $\omega_\nu(\bm{q})$: in Figs.~\ref{fig:polaritons-theo}(a) and (b) the one obtained by using the exchange parameters fitted to our TDDFpT results, in Figs.~\ref{fig:polaritons-theo}(c) and (d) the one obtained by using the exchange parameters fitted to the INS data of Ref.~\cite{Chen:2018}.
-The main polaritonic effect is due to the $13$-th to $16$-th phonon modes, which open a gap of roughly $1.5$\,meV, but lower-energy hybridization of smaller intensity are present as well.
-The net outcome is the suppression of the magnon character in an energy region of about $4$\,meV, which implies a concomitant suppression of the intensity in INS experiments; this compares well with the experimental width of the gap, of about 4\,meV~\cite{Chen:2018}.
+We remark that these magnon frequencies were obtained by neglecting the DM/Kitaev terms in the undistorted case, hence no magnon gap at $K$ is present in the bare magnon dispersions shown in panels (a) and (c) of Fig.~\ref{fig:polaritons-theo}, in contrast to TDDFpT magnon dispersions that show a gap of 0.47~meV (see Fig.~\ref{fig:TDDFpT_spectrum}).
+While the inclusion of these SOC effects in the model Hamiltonian of the undistorted lattice is of great interest and possibly the topic of future studies, our main goal here is to investigate the sheer effect of the spin-lattice coupling on the gap opening around $K$.
+As can be seen in Figs.~\ref{fig:polaritons-theo}(b) and (d), the main polaritonic effect is due to the $13$-th to $16$-th phonon modes, which open a gap of roughly $\approx 1.5$~meV, but less intense hybridization features exist at lower energy as well.
+The net outcome is the suppression of the magnon character in an energy region of about $4$~meV, which implies a concomitant suppression of the intensity in INS experiments.
 We remark that the exact location of this region in the BZ depends on the spin stiffness, which density functionals presently available are not able to predict with sufficient accuracy~\cite{Ke:2021}.
-However, a renormalization of such stiffness to experimental data brings our theoretical prediction of both the energy and the location in the BZ at the $K$ point of the gap in remarkable agreement with experiments, as illustrated in Figs.~\ref{fig:polaritons-theo}(c) and (d), and in the three dimensional plot of Fig.~\ref{fig:3D}.
+However, a renormalization of such stiffness to experimental data brings our theoretical prediction of both the energy and the location in the BZ at the $K$ point of the gap in closer agreement with experiments for CrI$_3$ thin crystals, as illustrated in Figs.~\ref{fig:polaritons-theo}(c-d), and in the three-dimensional plot of Fig.~\ref{fig:3D}.